Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Extended Analyses

 \subsection{Low Labeled Data Regime}

-We further study how the choice of the intermediate model and the amount of labeled data impact the final performance.
+We further investigate how the choice of intermediate model and the amount of labeled data affect the final performance.
 For all experiments, we use a subset of the CIFAR-10 dataset as labeled data, supplemented with $10\%$ of data selected from a pool of $500$K unlabeled images sourced from Tiny-ImageNet.
 This additional data is selected using the intermediate model.
 The amount of unlabeled data remains constant across experiments, while the quantity of labeled data is varied.
-The intermediate model is trained using self-supervised learning (SSL) with a $5\%$ randomly selected subset of the unlabeled dataset, as long as the labeled data ratio is low.
+The intermediate model is trained using self-supervised learning (SSL) with a $5\%$ randomly selected subset of the unlabeled dataset, provided the labeled data ratio is low.
 In addition, we include a pre-trained CLIP model \cite{radford2021learning} as an alternative intermediate model for comparison.

-The results of these experiments are presented in Table~\ref{tab:intmodel}.
-The intermediate model's quality significantly impacts the final model's robust accuracy.
+Table~\ref{tab:intmodel} summarizes our results.
+The quality of the intermediate model significantly impacts the robust accuracy of the final model.
 In low-label regimes (e.g., $1\%$ or $10\%$), models trained using our intermediate model yield comparatively lower robust accuracy than those leveraging the pre-trained CLIP model.
-However, as the amount of labeled data for the intermediate model increases (e.g., 20\% or 100\%), the final model results are similar to or better than those of its counterparts based on the CLIP intermediate model.
+However, as the amount of labeled data for the intermediate model increases (e.g., $20\%$ or $100\%$), the performance of the final model becomes similar to or better than that of its counterparts based on the CLIP intermediate model.
 This trend demonstrates the effect of the intermediate model on the final robust accuracy.
-These observations underscore the importance of having a strong intermediate model for robust performance.
-Besides, we observe that pre-trained models like CLIP can be a good alternative to training an intermediate model, especially in low-labeled-data regimes.
-Detailed experiment results and discussions on the pre-trained CLIP intermediate model are provided in Appendix~\ref{append:CLIP experiments}.
+These observations highlight the importance of having a robust intermediate model for achieving strong performance.
+Additionally, we observe that pre-trained models, such as CLIP, can be a good alternative to training an intermediate model, especially in low-labeled-data regimes.
+Detailed results and discussions on the pre-trained CLIP intermediate model are provided in Appendix~\ref{append:CLIP experiments}.